Crabchurch Conspiracy pictures : JustWeymouth

 Weymouth Holiday Guide

-The civil war started in 1642 and Weymouth in the civil war started in the hands of parlimentary supporters much like most of Dorset.
-The civil war in Weymouth had little effect on its citizens at the beginning.
-Even in 1643 when Weymouth fell to the royalists, its citizens saw little in the way of fighting as a peaceful surrender and handover occured.
-In much the same way when parlimentary colours regained control with little fighting affecting the towns civilians.
-Weymouths citizens were not totally disaffected by the takeover by the royalists however, the royalists soldiers paid little attention to the conditions of surrender of Weymouth to royalist leaders and treated the towns inhabitants with little respect, paying very little attention to Weymouths citizens rights and property.
+Civil War broke out in the summer of 1642 and like most of Dorset, Weymouth started in the hands of parliamentary supporters.
+One of the first battles to take place close to Dorset was the Battle of Babylon Hill in Yeovil but in general, there was no major fighting in the early stages.
+Life in Weymouth in those early stages remained fairly normal, even in 1643 when Weymouth fell to the royalists, its citizens saw little in the way of fighting as a peaceful surrender and handover occurred.
+However, though little fighting took place, life wasn't totally unaffected, Royalist soldiers paid little attention to the conditions of a peaceful surrender and didn't offer a lot of respect to the towns residents or property.
+In 1644, in much the same way as the Royalists had taken the town, parliamentary colours regained control with little fighting affecting the towns civilians.
 Following parliaments retaking of the town shortly afterwards, life in Weymouths civil war returned to some normality, however this was short lived.
-The town still had a number of royalist sympathisers and in 1645, leading sympathisers led by the wealthy and respected Fabien Hodden planned a deadly attempt to retake Weymouth back for the royalist in a battle that became known as the Weymouth crabchurch conspiracy.
-The crabchurch conspiracy is so called because Crabchurch was a code word to keep the conspiracy a surprise from the parlimentarian forces that occupied the town.
+The town still had a number of royalist sympathisers and in 1645, leading sympathisers led by the wealthy and respected Fabien Hodden planned a deadly attempt to retake Weymouth back for the royalist in a battle that became known as the Crabchurch Conspiracy.
+Crabchurch being a code word to keep the conspiracy a surprise from the parliamentarian forces that occupied the town.

 The Weymouth Crabchurch conspiracy